Genital Herpes - Medical Condition

 The chances of catching genital herpes depend primarily on the number of sexual partners and whether or not protection was used.
 Women seem to be more easily infected than heterosexual men.

 Currently, herpes viruses can’t be eliminated with medications.
 The virus infects a person’s cells and remains with that person throughout their lifetime.
 Most of the time, the virus lies dormant in the nerve roots, but it can reactivate and move up to the skin surface from time to time, causing new breakouts of sores.
 These active sores can spread the disease.
 Sometimes, reactivations of the virus do not cause blister formation but the person remains contagious nonetheless, even though there are no visible sores.
 Therefore, an infected person with no visible symptoms, such as blisters or sores, can still infect or transmit the infection to an uninfected sexual partner.
 This is called asymptomatic shedding and causes a larger percentage of new genital herpes infections.

 Genital Herpes Symptoms and Complications

 People infected with genital herpes may have no sores or other recognizable symptoms.
-When there are sores, they are usually very painful and form a small cluster of red spots or blisters that appear 4 to 7 days after contact.
+When there are sores, they are usually very painful and form a small cluster of red spots or blisters that usually appear 2 to 12 days after contact, with an average of 4 days.
 These crust over and heal within 2 to 3 weeks for the first episode and about 1 to 2 weeks for later episodes.
 They can appear around the anus, buttocks, or thighs, as well as the genitals.
 Where they appear depends on the sexual activity that transmitted them.